vladiRoz/twitter-bot/README.md

-# Arab Violence Reporting Bot
+# Arab World Violence Reporting Bot

 A bot that collects data about violence incidents in Arab countries and shares reports on social media platforms.